Frititati/GraphColoringQ1/Documentation.md

 ### Reading Optimization

 Optimizing the reading phase was the second objective after the coloring algorithm was successfully parallelized.
 Using the structure of the input graphs, the first line always tells us how many vertices (nodes) are to be expected in the graph, so we can calculate which sector each thread should read of the input graph and then we can have the reading done independently by each thread.
-Unfortunately, performance varies as the undirected types of graph generally have a greater advantage to the directed ones, because we need to still synchronize the data on all threads if the graph is directed (place it in a global data structure `node_edge_connections`), this is not required with the undirected graphs.
+Unfortunately, performance varies as the undirectional types of graph generally have a greater advantage to the directional ones, because we need to still synchronize the data on all threads if the graph is directional (place it in a global data structure `node_edge_connections`), this is not required with the undirectional graphs.
-It's also important to mention that with the directed type of graphs we need another barrier after the synchronization of the `node_edge_connections` whereas with the undirected type of graphs we can simply start the execution of the coloring algorithm.
+It's also important to mention that with the directional type of graphs we need another barrier after the synchronization of the `node_edge_connections` whereas with the undirectional type of graphs we can simply start the execution of the coloring algorithm.

-## Jones-Plassman Improved Datastructure
+## Jones-Plassman Improved Datastructures

-Another avevue we looked into when developing the parallelized version of the algorithm was to change the base datastructures.
-We initially focused on the data structures where the nodes calculated data would be stored, these are `node_color` and `node_random`, however there not much could be done as the **std::vector** library is already very perfomant and any changes we attempted didn't yield any leaps in performance.
+Another avenue we looked into when developing the parallelized version of the algorithm was to change the base data structures.
+We initially focused on the data structures where the nodes calculated data would be stored, these are `node_color` and `node_random`, however there wasn't much to be done, as the **std::vector** library is already very perfomant and any changes we attempted didn't yield any leaps in performance.
 We also looked at the the data structure that kept node data (usually called `node_edge_connections`), this was an **std::map** with an index (int) and **std::vector** within it to store all connected nodes.
 Our attempt was too see whether a **struct** especially made could perform better, it did.
 ```c++
 struct node_struct {
   int index;